CJBok/SDV-Mods/CJBCheatsMenu/README.md

-﻿**CJB Cheats Menu** is a [Stardew Valley](http://stardewvalley.net/) mod that adds an in-game menu with many different cheat features:
+**CJB Cheats Menu** is a [Stardew Valley](http://stardewvalley.net/) mod that adds an in-game menu with many different cheat features:

 ![](screenshot.gif)

 Compatible with Stardew Valley 1.3+ on Linux, Mac, and Windows.
-Translated into Chinese, English, French, German, Japanese, Portuguese, Russian, and Spanish.
+Translated into Chinese, English, French, German, Japanese, Korean, Portuguese, Russian, and Spanish.

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io/).